- 1 Components need to be considered before you make a purchase

 A lot of components need to be considered before you make a purchase.
 Let’s take a look at them:

 c) New Baffled– Only the Mad Rock R3 crash pad features this style.
-Environment-friendly, they are made up of a couple of tubes of recycled material and has hinges.
+Environment-friendly, they are made up of a couple of tubes of recycled material and have hinges.
 The best part about them is that they lay flat and conform according to the type of landing.
-The feature many partial hinges and are heavier than most pads.
+They feature many partial hinges and are heavier than most pads.